 It is very important to replace teeth you have lost for the following reasons:

 - A minimum number of teeth that connect together are required to support your jaw joints and chew properly.
-TMD (Temporal Mandibular Joint Disorders) and poor nutrition can result from too many lost teeth.
+TMD (Temporomandibular Joint Disorders) and poor nutrition can result from too many lost teeth.